 If your child is sensitive to any of these, start to downgrade them, slowly but surely, in your child’s diet.

-Feeding Kids with ADHD
+Feeding the Child with ADHD

-It also makes sense that when a child goes for long periods without eating, his behavior, concentration and learning can deteriorate.The brain relies on glucose for energy, so providing a regular supply of energy from food makes sense.
+It also makes sense that when a child goes for long periods without eating, his behavior, concentration and learning may deteriorate.The brain relies on glucose for energy, so providing a regular supply of energy from food makes sense.
 Click To Tweet

 Even if your child will only drink a fruit-based smoothie or a cheese stick and crackers, their behavior, focus and general feeling of energy and positivity will benefit from small feedings throughout the day.